SALMON-TDDFT/SALMON-DOCS/source/exercises.rst

 ::

    &units
-     unit_system = 'A_eV_fs'
+     !units used in input and output files unit_system = 'A_eV_fs'
    /

-This input keyword specifies the unit system to be used in the input file.
+This input keyword specifies the unit system to be used in the input and output files.
 If you do not specify it, atomic unit will be used.
+See :any:`&units in Inputs <&units>` for detail.

 **&system**